reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

 ------------------------------

 The simplest way to have many pages look similar is to create a common page from which you derive pages, each with different extra content.
+Add AddressBookPanel to HomePage, and AddressForm to AddAddressPage:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/pageflow1/pageflow1.py
    :pyobject: HomePage